-“Me, too, although I know that there is going to be some Flynn time in my future.”
+“Me, too, although I know that there’s going to be some Flynn time in my future.”
 I run my fingers through my hair again.

-“You’ll be fine.”
-She says standing up.
+“You’ll be fine,” she says while rising to her feet.
 I stand with her and she kisses me on the cheek.
-“You both will.”
-She adds with a smile.
+“You both will,” she adds with a smile.
 “Give Ana my love.”

-“I will.”
-I say before she leaves.
-I duck into my study and close the door and dial Cartier.
+“I will,” I say before she leaves.
+I duck into my study, close the door, and dial Cartier.

 “Thank you for calling Cartier.
 This is Marvin.
 How can I assist you today?”